"The love child of Kate Bush & Sia." -Paper

 "Equal parts empowering and catchy." --BUST

-On March 20, Arizona-via-New York City artist-producer Emmy Wildwood will release her new album Heavy Petals.
+On March 20, Arizona-via-New York City artist-producer Emmy Wildwood released her new album Heavy Petals.
 She self-produced the nine-track set, which was recorded at her home studio in Tucson, Arizona and mixed by Nathan Sabatino at Hi-Dez Recording in Joshua Tree, California (Dr. Dog, Michael Nau, Flaming Lips).
 The record follows her recent All My Blood EP, which was released this January and has earned support from BUST Magazine, Uproxx, The Line Of Best Fit, Popdust, and Bitch Magazine, who tapped Wildwood to curate their "Bitchtapes" playlist for their Spring 2019 issue.

 Wildwood's solo career began in earnest in 2013, following the release of her debut EP Mean Love, which earned praise from Ryan Seacrest, Patricia Fields, Logo.'s NewNowNext, Brooklyn Vegan, and more.
 That year she opened a boutique-record label hybrid, Tiger Blanket, on Graham Ave. in Brooklyn, which produced limited edition 7" vinyl for local bands including Mother Feather.
 The experiment, which included hosting pop-up events and concerts, helped grow Wildwood's profile in the 212: TimeOutNY named her one of their "Most Fashionable New Yorkers" that year, while the Village Voice hailed her as their "Best Indie Pop Star" in their annual Best Of issue.
 Her single “Scream" also earned a synch on FOX's “Scream Queens” soundtrack (Jamie Lee Curtis, Emma Roberts).